jkugler/cdc_data_collector/README.rst

 cchrc.Sensor.SensorBase can be considered relatively stable).

 This project is in use in a real-world situation, so has all known bugs worked out.
-But if you find out, please let me know!
+But if you find one, please let me know!

 REPOSITORY
 ==========